 Some of our vanilla pros store their vanilla beans in their vanilla extract spirits.
 By immediately submersing the vanilla beans in alcohol, you not only get the benefit of homemade vanilla extract, but you are also storing your whole beans in the safest possible place, since the alcohol kills and prohibits bacterial growth.
 Simply toss your new beans into a mother jar until you are ready to use them for vanilla sugar, vanilla paste or any other culinary treat that calls for whole vanilla beans or vanilla bean caviar.

 Remember, your vanilla bean was harvested somewhere within the world's "Bean Belt" where average temperatures are always above 80F and humidity is high.
 From the bean belt, the beans are packaged and sent all around the world.
-We have shipped vanilla beans to northern Alaska in the middle of winter.
-Those extreme temperatures can have an impact on bean quality.
-Extreme temperature fluctuations can increase the likelihood of mold.
+They have been on a long journey to get to your home, so we always suggest using them quickly.

 Has my vanilla gone bad?

 A vanilla bean is an organic product and, like any organic product it can go bad.
-However, given the nature of the tough outer skin of the vanilla bean, it is surprisingly durable and usually salvageable.
+However, given the nature of the tough outer skin of the vanilla bean and the protective, naturally-occurring vanillin oil, it is surprisingly durable and usually salvageable.

-Sometimes it can be difficult to distinguish mold from naturally occurring imperfections on the bean pod, or damage caused to the bean pod during harvesting.
+It can often be difficult to distinguish mold from naturally occurring imperfections on the bean pod, or damage caused to the bean pod during harvesting.
 In addition, one bad bean does not necessarily mean that the entire batch is bad, but the entire batch should be inspected further if one bad bean is found.

 Of course, if mold is present and if you are concerned about the quality of the bean, the bean should be discarded.